Did you know that at your baptism you were entered into a covenantal relationship with Christ?

 You can make the consecration on your own or with your small group anywhere, anytime.
 Click here to learn more and get started!

-Watch the recording of the entire event!
+Watch the recording of the 1st Annual Bridegroom Consecration Service!

 Components of the Bridegroom Prayer Service